-In January 1992, the military stepped in to prevent the second round of voting, dissolved Parliament, and forced Bendjedid to resign, ushering in a 5-member High State Council (HCS) chaired by Mohamed Boudiaf.
+In January 1992, the military stepped in to prevent the second round of voting, dissolved Parliament, and forced Bendiedid to resign, ushering in a 5-member High State Council (HCS) chaired by Mohamed Boudiaf.
 Boudiaf outlawed the FIS in March, sparking clashes between government security forces and FIS activists.
 A bodyguard with alleged Islamist ties assassinated Boudiaf in June 1992.
 These incidents precipitated the civil war that Algerians call the "Dark Decade."

 Multiple Islamist armed groups emerged, targeting government officials and security forces, journalists, and intellectuals.
 They also fought among themselves and by late 1993 had attacked foreigners and civilians as well.
 The Islamic Armed Movement (MIA) regrouped into the Islamic Salvation Army (AIS), the military wing of the FIS.
 The Armed Islamic Group (GIA) battled the FIS and then splintered to form the Salafist Group for Preaching and Combat (GSPC).
-The government responded with extrajudicial killings and aerial bombings.
-An estimated 200,000 people died and over 6,000 disappeared in the war.
+The government responded extraiudicial killings and aerial bombings.
+An estimated 200,000 people died and over 6.000 disappeared in the war.

-In the midst of the violence, former HCS chair Liamine Zeroual won a 5-year presidential term in 1995, and 1997 parliamentary elections brought the newlyformed Democratic National Rally and moderate Islamist Movement of Society Peace to power In 1999 militan for Peace to power.
-In 1999, military-backed candidate Abdelaziz Bouteflika was elected President.
+In the midst of the violence, former HCS chair Liamine Zeroual won a 5-vear presidential term in 1995, and 1997 parliamentary elections brought the newlyformed Democratic National Rally and moderate Islamist Movement of Society for Peace to power.
+In 1999, military-backed candidate Abdelaziz Bouteflika was elected President and disbanded AIS, but some groups continued their attacks.

 Approved by 98% of voters, the 1999 Civil Concord law pardoned thousands of fighters.
-This accord halted the conflict and disbanded AIS, but some groups continued their attacks.
+This accord halted the conflict